There is no fee unless we win!

 • Dangerous dog designation: The dog may be officially classified as "dangerous" or "potentially dangerous", requiring the owner to take special precautions like muzzling the dog in public, securing higher insurance coverage, or installing special containment.

-• Fines: The owner may face substantial fines, especially if their dog violated leash laws or had previous incidents.
+• Fines: The owner may face substantial fines, especially if their dog violates leash laws or has a history of incidents.

 • Euthanasia: In rare cases involving severe attacks or repeat offenders, a court may order the dog to be euthanized humanely.